CameronCombs578/Knowledge-Base-Combs/content/europe-habitats-animals/index.md

 ---
-title: Animal Habitats and Adaptations in the Americas
+title: Animal Habitats and Adaptations in Europe
 ---
 ---
 date: 2025-10-2